Blogger Confessions #41: Kevin from Next Level Finance

 As anyone knows when starting a blog, it takes a while to generate traffic and an audience.
 I've had success with other sites in the past, so I knew going in that it's a pretty "fruitless" gig in the beginning.

-But still, when you’re in the midst of attempting to build an audience, it can still be discouraging.
-I’m in it for the long game, however, and frankly don't anticipate much return on my efforts for at least a year.
+But still, when you're in the midst of attempting to build an audience, it can still be discouraging.
+I'm in it for the long game, however, and frankly don't anticipate much return on my efforts for at least a year.

 4: Do you publish your net worth on your blog?
 Why or why not?